Evaluation of policy measures in agriculture

 In view of ensuring good practice of evaluation the Directorate General for Agriculture and Rural Development has published evaluation guidelines for the Commission's and Member States' use, in line with the Commission's evaluation standards.

-The evaluation plan forms part of the Annual Management Plan of the Directorate General for Agriculture and Rural Development.
+The evaluation and studies plan forms part of the Annual Management Plan of the Directorate General for Agriculture and Rural Development.

 Invitations to tender